Amalan-ConStat/RS_OS_MROS_LR_Two_Var_Normal_Alpha/Manual.md

 # 1. Overview

-* The project ***"Normal_Distribution"*** or ***"RS_OS_MROS_LR_TwoVar_Normal"*** is developed for the purpose of conducting a simulation study such that estimated model parameters of the logistic regression model can be compared through the obtained informative samples from the Big Data using optimal sub-sampling and model robust optimal sub-sampling methods.
+* The project ***"Normal_Distribution"*** or ***"RS_OS_MROS_LR_TwoVar_Normal_Alpha"*** is developed for the purpose of conducting a simulation study such that estimated model parameters of the logistic regression model can be compared through the obtained informative samples from the Big Data using optimal sub-sampling and model robust optimal sub-sampling methods.

 * This document aims to state every important part of this R project thoroughly in terms of folder structure related to used sub-sampling methods.